 Yes.
 You must take the certification exam within one year of the date of your enrollment.
 Extensions are possible for extenuating circumstances; for example if a member of the military were not able to test due to deployment additional time would be allowed for review and testing if requested.

-We understand that the cost of our program can be prohibitive for some, but we prevent the cost of our program being a barrier to your certification.
+We understand that the cost of our program can be prohibitive for some, but we don’t want the cost of our program to be a barrier to earning your certification.

 Visit our NACCC PAYGO page for more information on payment plans.